illumio-partner-team/illumio-partner-demo/README.md

 │    1: resource "aws_s3_bucket" "s3bucket" {
 ```
 You need to manually **empty and delete** the existing S3 bucket in your AWS account before re-running `terraform apply`.
+After terraform completion, you should have 13 EC2 instances created with 2 VPCs and all its related networking resources.
 ---

 ## Deploying Azure Resources